gweecl/wordpress-theme-development/README.md

 ## Compiling Assets

 * This project make use of [Laravel Mix](https://laravel.com/docs/master/mix)
-* Asset will be compile into `dist`.
+* Assets will be compile into `dist` directory.
-* Versioning / Cache Busting with the `mix` function available with the helpers functions.
-Refer to [./lib/theme-helpers.php](./lib/theme-helpers.php)
+* Assets loading using `mix` method available with the helpers functions.
+Refer to [./lib/theme-helpers.php](./lib/theme-helpers.php).

 ## Install Theme